jbiason/blog/content/thoughts/things-i-learnt-the-hard-way.md

 solve, 'cause later you can use it to not stay more than 1 hour to solve some stupid error.

+### If it doesn't run on your computer, you have a problem

+I've seen a lot of systems that would never run on a isolated computer, like the developer tool, 'cause the system requires running on a specialized environment.

+This is something that really kills productivity.

+If your system will run on a specialized environment -- and I'm including "the cloud" here -- look for something that can abstract whatever you're using.
+For example, if you're using AWS SQS, which is a queue, look for a library that can abstract the way a queue works so you can also run with RabbitMQ, which can be easily run on your own computer.

+If you're using a very specialized thing, you may have to write the abstraction yourself, isolating it from the main system, so you can develop the main product in peace.

 ## Personal

 ### When it's time to stop, it's time to stop